 It has been reported that close to 3 million Americans use marijuana legally as a medication.
 While it remains a popular method to support various health problems, scientists have been slow to fully research the subject.

 Pros and Cons: Marijuana for Mental Health

 The secret seems to be a person’s individual approach to marijuana.
-Someone who uses it only to get high isn’t thinking of their mental health when they imbibe.
+Someone who uses it only to get high isn’t thinking of their mental health when they imbibe it.
 If you go into it looking to hide from your emotions and to dull your senses, then it will not help your mental health.
 But taking it to calm your mind, decrease your anxiety, and lift your mood enough to work through an issue is an ideal attitude to have.
 This approach may potentially do wonders for you, psychologically.